 Much has already been said and written about the sanitized version of the story the show presents.
 The family did not cross the Alps carrying their luggage.
 They were on tour, and did escape from the Nazis, but took trains and ships, finally landing in Vermont.
 Maria, who died in 1987, didn't much care for the way she was portrayed.
 She said that both Mary Martin and Julie Andrews "were too gentle-like girls out of Bryn Mawr" (Washington Post in 1978).

-This production seeks to bring us a Maria more like the original.
+This production, directed by Cheryl Denson, seeks to bring us a Maria more like the original.
 Bri Sudia, who is brilliant in the role, plays her as tomboyish and gawky—more likely to be climbing a tree as being a Baroness.
 She carries herself as if she grew about two feet in height right before the show starts and is still getting used to her suddenly bigger body.
 She is physically much bigger than either Andrews or the tiny Martin, so this works to her advantage dramatically.
 Vocally, she is a belter, as opposed to Andrews crystalline and conservatory-trained soprano and even Martin's more refined mezzo, who rarely belted.
 Sudia sings almost the entire role in chest voice, although she doesn't force the tone.
 The sound changes, and not for the better, when she raises her chin, but the overall performance is lovely and beautifully sung.

 The biggest objection that the von Trapp family had with the show was the depiction of Captain von Trapp as a cold disciplinarian who forbade music in the household.
 They insist that he was warm and loving and that family musical nights were frequent.
 Christopher Carl tries to split this difference down the middle in his portrayal.
 He is stuck with lines in the show, but he conveys that there is an ol' softy under the crust with his manner in delivery.
 He is certainly the picture of a handsome and dashing war hero.
 He has a pleasing baritone voice and, although the role is too low for him in a number of places, sings with cultivated and well-placed sound.